 The price is good.
 It’s fast and efficient.
 Am curious how many people are using it during rush hour.

-It serves the poorer neighbourhoods on the south side of the city, but there is a long gap between the 3rd and 4th stations.
-They need to put in 2 additional stations to encourage people to use the cable car more, because as it is at the moment, it’s quite a walk if you live between the last 2 stations and from what I have seen here in the Dominican Republic, people don’t walk anywhere.
+It serves the poorer neighbourhoods on the south side of the city.
+Ideally, they need to put in an additional station between the third and fourth stations to encourage people to use the cable car more, because it’s quite a distance between the last two stations.
+From what I have seen here in the Dominican Republic, people don’t like to walk anywhere.
 Hence, the worsening pollution and insane traffic congestion, as it’s just so much easier to take the car.

-The system is running 7 days a week and operates to the following schedule:
+The system is running seven days a week and operates to the following schedule:

 Monday to Friday: 6 am to 10:30 pm